lxc/linuxcontainers.org/content/cgmanager/introduction.md

 to the system bus and so a running dbus daemon isn't a requirement of cgmanager/cgproxy.

 You can read more about the D-Bus API [here](/cgmanager/dbus-api).

+# Licensing
+CGManager is free software, most of the code is released under the terms of the GNU LGPLv2.1+ license,
+some binaries are released under the GNU GPLv2 license.

+The default license for the project is the GNU LGPLv2.1+.

+# Support
+CGManager's stable release support relies on the Linux distributions
+and their own commitment to pushing stable fixes and security updates.

+Commercial support for CGManager on Ubuntu LTS releaess can be obtained from [Canonical Ltd](https://www.canonical.com).